Again the EU is told No

 Somehow, I doubt that this result will pass muster within the anti-democratic ranks in the Union, after all they do have previous for ignoring public consultations when the results aren’t what they want to hear.
 The EU also has the capacity to become exceedingly concerned when the public do actually respond to these consultations because, as Florence Berteletti - from one of those ridiculous sockpuppet NGO’s - stated in an e-mail :

 “[…] we are alarmed that the majority of these responses (53,282 PB) do not seem to be responses from genuine, concerned citizens (oh really? what would you call them then?
 Oh that’s right, astroturf and shills).
 Based on previous on-line consultations organised by the European Commission, one can observe that the responses rarely exceed 500, with an average of 20 responses from citizens.
-(Well one would surmise that the EU doesn’t publish these so-called public consultations very…er.. publically if the public response rate is so low eh?)”
+(Well one would surmise that the EU doesn’t publish these so-called public consultations very…er… publically if the public response rate is so low eh?)”

 She goes much further (emphasis mine):

 “[…] we would like to know how these responses will be analysed and what measures will be taken to ensure that this does not happen again.
-What happened made a mockery of the EU consultation system (naturally, can’t have those disgusting proles actually having a say now can they?!) and it also made a mockery of those genuine interested parties (mostly sockpuppet NGO’s, natch) who respected the rationale for the Commission’s consultation process which is based on openness (really?!), accountability (bollocks!) and transparency (cough cough) so that the public and the European institutions are aware of the parties involved in the consultation processes and how the conduct themselves.”
+What happened made a mockery of the EU consultation system (naturally, can’t have those disgusting proles actually having a say now can they?!) and it also made a mockery of those genuine interested parties (mostly sockpuppet NGO’s, natch) who respected the rationale for the Commission’s consultation process which is based on openness (really?!), accountability (bollocks!) and transparency (cough cough) so that the public and the European institutions are aware of the parties involved in the consultation processes and how they conduct themselves.”

 She went as far as demanding that the thousands of responses submitted by the public be ignored because, as she blatantly suggests: